 If you’re taking medication under the supervision of your doctor, it’s also a good idea to notify them about the cloudy urine that you’re noticing, and they’ll be able to determine whether or not this has anything to do with the medication you’re currently on.

-The diet you follow and what foods you’re eating also plays a big role in whether or not you experience cloudy urine from time to time, especially when making sudden dietary changes out of the blue.
+The diet you follow and what foods you’re eating also play a big role in whether or not you experience cloudy urine from time to time, especially when making sudden dietary changes out of the blue.

 It’s important that you follow a “pregnancy-friendly” diet throughout these entire 9 months, and that you stick to it without any abrupt changes.